itsananderson/molded/README.md

 #### app.provide(name, func)

-If you need to inject a custom value for each request, use `app.[rovide('name', func)`
+If you need to inject a custom value for each request, use `app.provide('name', func)`

 For example, to look up a user based on an app route: